-Linking up with Christine from Bookishly Boisterous for this post.
+Linking up with Christine from Bookishly Boisterous for this post – the first time this year!
 In her words, It allows book bloggers (or any blogger, for that matter) to write about pretty much anything, bookish or otherwise.

 I decided to do this fun little bookish post that Jamie at The Perpetual Page Turner started.
 It’s kind of like those old “pick a song to answer the question” posts, but you choose a book instead.
 These are all questions about the blogger (i.e. ME) when they were 16 years old (what, I’m not 16 anymore?!).
 So, you get a look at what I was like.
 And I get a free trip down memory lane.
 Mh.
 This was difficult.
 Anywho, enjoy.